-Vaults securely store master encryption keys and secrets that you might otherwise store in configuration files or in code.
-Specifically, depending on the protection mode, keys are either stored on the server or they are stored on highly available and durable hardware security modules (HSM) that meet Federal Information Processing Standards (FIPS) 140-2 Security Level 3 security certification.
+This topic gives an overview of Vault key management service and its key concepts.
+Vault lets you securely store master encryption keys and secrets that you might otherwise store in configuration files or in code.
+Specifically, depending on the protection mode, vault keys are either stored on the server or they are stored on highly available and durable hardware security modules (HSM) that meet Federal Information Processing Standards (FIPS) 140-2 Security Level 3 security certification.

-You can use the Vault service to exercise the following lifecycle management features for vaults, master encryption keys, and secrets, helping you to control these resources and access to them:
+You can use the Vault service to exercise the following lifecycle management features for vaults, master encryption keys, and secrets, helping you to control resources and access them:

 Regarding the use of master encryption keys, you can do the following: